 - At least 10% of the expected tax liability and - At least \$500

 The corporation applies for the refund by completing Form 6230 Alaska Corporation Application for Quick Refund of Estimated Tax.
+Filing Form 6230 does not fulfill a corporation's filing obligation.

 Filing a Consolidated Return